16 Clever Ways to Repurpose Things You’d Normally Throw Away

 When raking up piles of leaves, pile them onto an old sheet, pull the four corners together and take to the trash or mulch pile.
 The sheet can be used over and over so you won’t need to buy lawn and leaf bags, trash bags or even a wheelbarrow.

 14. Water Bottles

-Cucumber slices soothe eyes that are strained from binge-watching “Tiger King.”
-(We have even more inexpensive suggestions for a DIY spa day.)
+Cucumber slices — and used tea bags — soothe eyes that are strained from binge-watching “Succession.”
+Don’t stop there: We have even more inexpensive suggestions for a DIY spa day.